kristopolous/DRR/indycast.net/about.md

  * forks processes from a manager thread, carefully naming them with their purpose
  * has an informative log file that tells the user what's going on
  * is easy to shut down and restart
+ * is remotely upgradable, replacing its own footprint seamlessly

 #### Non-mysterious